Author: Chelsey Blair

 Please, Jess, I thought.
 Please help me.
 I’m sorry about this year.
 I’m sorry I ruined everything.
 I’m—

 “We’re in a college prep program at Manhattan University.
-Studying art.”
+Both of us study art.”
 Jessica smiled at the conductor, and his worry-wrinkles disappeared.

 I let out a long breath, and knew he must have heard it whoosh out of my lips.
-He continued chatting with Jessica while the train slowed, but didn’t glance at me again.
-Probably didn’t want to delve into the mystery of the silent girl.
+He kept chatting with Jessica, probably not wanting to delve into the mystery of the silent girl.
 Not many people did.